FTSE 100 stock price forecasting.

-The FTSE 100 share index comprises the top 100 blue chip companies by market capitalisation listed on the London Stock Exchange, the primary stock exchange in the UK and the largest in Europe.
+The FTSE 100 share index comprises the top 100 blue chip companies by market capitalisation listed on the London Stock Exchange, the primary stock exchange in the UK.
 As London’s benchmark index it is both representative of the UK’s stock market and an economic bellwether for the global economy given the international exposure of most of its constituents.
 This study focuses on data from six of the top FTSE 100 companies (AstraZeneca, GlaxoSmithKline, BP, Royal Dutch Shell, HSBC and Unilever) representing a range of sectors including oil, pharmaceuticals, finance and consumer.

 The yfinance API will be used to download stock data for opening price (Open), highest and lowest price the stock traded at (High, Low), closing price (Close), number of stocks traded (Volume) and Adjusted Close.
 For the most part the Adjusted Close price will be selected for prediction purposes to take into account all corporate actions, such as stock splits and dividends, to give a more accurate reflection of the true value of the stock and present a coherent picture of returns.

 Data will be transformed to calculate and visualise returns, and covariance and correlation matrices will show strength and direction of the relationship between stocks' returns.
 These observations could be used to select a portfolio of stocks that complement each other in terms of price movement.